FreeRADIUS/wiki.freeradius.org/radiusd-X.md

     radiusd: #### Instantiating modules ####
      modules {

+Here is loads the `pap` module.
+There are multiple lines being printed at each stage of the process.

+First, it discovers it has to load the `pap` module, and decides to do that.

       # Loaded module rlm_pap

+Second, it tells you which files is used to read the `pap` module configuration.

       # Loading module "pap" from file /opt/fr30x/etc/raddb/mods-enabled/pap

+Finally, it prints out the configuration that is used by the `pap` module.

+When you are editing a module configuration, it is good to check the debug output for that module, to see:

+* was the module loaded?
+* is it using the file you edited?
+* are the configuration changes you made showing up in the debug output?

       pap {
       	normalise = yes
       }

+Some modules like `expiration` do not have any configuration items, and therefore don't print out any configuration when they are loaded.

       # Loaded module rlm_expiration
       # Loading module "expiration" from file /opt/fr30x/etc/raddb/mods-enabled/expiration

+This module loads the `users` file.

       # Loaded module rlm_files
       # Loading module "files" from file /opt/fr30x/etc/raddb/mods-enabled/files
       files {